-Thomas J. Bartholomew, Sergeant, Co.
-A, 40 Indiana Infantry
+Sgt.
+Thomas J. Bartholomew, Co.
+A, 40 Indiana Infantry, USA

-- August 17: Thomas J. Bartholomew is born in Kent, England.
+- August 17: Thomas J. Bartholomew was born in Kent, England.

-- December 4: Thomas arrives with his parents and siblings in New York City on the ship St. James.
+- December 4: Thomas arrived with his parents and siblings in New York City on the ship St. James.
 Their departure port was London, England.

-- October 3: Enlisted in the United States Army along with his brother Walter D. Bartholomew.
-Residence for both brothers is listed as Stockwell, Indiana.
+- October 3: Thomas enlisted in the U.S. Army along with his brother Walter D. Bartholomew.
+Residence for both brothers was listed as Stockwell, Indiana.

-- October 31: The brothers muster into the 40th Indiana Infantry, US.
+- October 31: The brothers mustered into the 40th Indiana Infantry, U.S.

-- March 4: Thomas J Bartholomew and Susan Westlake are married in Tippecanoe County, Indiana.
+- March 4: Thomas J Bartholomew and Susan Westlake were married in Tippecanoe County, IN.

-- May 29: Thomas is discharged from the United States Army because of his wounds.
+- May 29: Thomas was discharged from the U.S. Army because of his wounds.

-- July 1: Thomas applies for an Invalid Soldiers Military Pension.
+- July 1: Thomas applied for an Invalid Soldiers Military Pension.

-- July 5: Thomas dies of the wound he received during The Battle of Franklin.
+- July 5: Thomas died of the wound he received during The Battle of Franklin.
 At the time of his death Thomas was a new father.
-He had a 2 week old daughter named Lena.
+He had a 2 week old daughter named Lena

-- He is buried at Fairview Cemetery in Stockwell, Tippecanoe County, Indiana.
+- He was buried at Fairview Cemetery in Stockwell, Tippecanoe County, Indiana.